gegelati/gegelati-tutorial/docs/_pages/index.md

 ### Build and swing!
 To better appreciate the difficulty of this task, the first learning agent trained in this tutorial relies on a well known machine learning technique: your brain!

-To build the first executable of this tutorial, open the project generated with CMake; then build and run the `manual-control` executable.
+To build the first executable of this tutorial, open the project generated with CMake; then build the `manual-control` target and run the produced executable.
+In case of an error, make sure you are only building the right target, as other targets cannot be built successfully at this point in the tutorial.

 Once the build is complete, run the executable.
 Using the keyboard, you can try to manually balance the pendulum with 7 different actions: